wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-algorithms.rst

 **Tutorial**: :doc:`../../dev_guide/tutorials_amr/navigation/its-path-planner-plugin`

-The Intelligent Sampling and Two-Way Search (ITS) Global Path Planner is a plugin for the |ros| Navigation package.
+The Intelligent Sampling and Two-Way Search (ITS) Global Path Planner is a plugin for the ROS 2 Navigation package.
 It performs a path planning search on a roadmap from two directions simultaneously.
 The main inputs are 2D occupancy grid map, robot position, and the goal position.
 The occupancy is converted into a roadmap and can be saved for future inquiries.
 The output is a list of waypoints which constructs the global path.
-All inputs and outputs are in standard |ros|
+All inputs and outputs are in standard ROS 2 formats.
-formats.
 This plugin is a global path planner module which is based on the Intelligent Sampling and Two-Way Search (ITS).
 Currently, the ITS plugin does not support continuous replanning.
 To use this plugin, a simple behavior tree